CarlosESRosa/CarlosESRosa/README.md

 ### About me:
 - 📚 Graduated in Web Development at Trybe.
 - 💻 Studying Systems Analysis and Development at FIAP.
-- 💻 Working as a Full Stack Developer at Solplace.

 ##